ericmwalk/weblog.lol/weblog/2024/05/2024-05-28_json-to-rss.md

 ---
+title: "JSON to RSS for Micro.blog"
-publish: "false"
+publish: "true"
 date: 2024-05-28 20:48:09
-tags: "Running"
+tags: Running
-permalink: /2024/05/28/json-to-rss
 url: https://ericmwalk.blog/2024/05/28/json-to-rss.html
 ---

-# JSON to RSS for Micro.blog

 This started out long ago from a post I saw from Sven Dahlstrand ([@sod](https://micro.blog/sod)) where he had posted or replied to a post that he created a JSON feed that included at the bottom of each post where you could [reply in Micro.blog](https://micro.blog.via.dahlstrand.net/).
 This was a great news for me as I got to the point where I like to catch up every now and then on what is going on in my Timeline of Micro.blog but with out some sort of sync I wanted everything to just live in my RSS reader of choice.
 However, I was quickly sad that my current RSS process / application (*FreshRSS*) did not support JSON feeds.